In this guide, we will explore techniques for identifying and eliminating loops within a Linked List using various approaches in C++.

 How does this work?

-Let Floyd's Cycle detection algorithm lead to a point where slow and fast will collide.
-The scenario when the cycle is discovered is depicted in the diagram below.
+Let the Floyd's Cycle detection algorithm reach a point where the slow and fast pointers intersect.
+The moment when the algorithm detects the cycle is illustrated in the diagram provided.

 We can conclude from the above diagram.